 I was born and raised in the rural countryside of central Minnesota, halfway between the great Northwoods and the Twin Cities.
-The land of 10,000 Lakes captivated me at an early age and naturally I took to the waters with paddle in hand and canoe beneath me.
+The land of 10,000 Lakes captivated me at an early age and naturally, I took to the waters with paddle in hand and canoe beneath me.
 The Boundary Waters Canoe Area dabbled my taste buds of adventure and motivated me to seek out the next taste of venture.
 I took to the mountains for college, an environment completely foreign and thrilling to me.

 As a student at Montana State University I found it nearly impossible to keep my head in the books with the most spectacular playground beckoning me to come out and play.
 I joined the Cycling Team as an outlet for my inexhaustible amounts of energy, and my world was forever changed.
 Bicycling became my reason for being; it gave me the opportunity to travel to new places, and what better way to explore than by pedal power.
 I have since raced and ridden bikes all across the country and was fortunate enough to compete in three collegiate national championships.

 It was my bicycle that landed me in Brevard, North Carolina where I committed to racing at one of the premier Varsity Cycling programs in the nation.
-In 2011 I graduated Summa Cum Laude from Brevard College with an Integrated Studies degree with emphasis in Wilderness Leadership and Experiential Education.
+In 2011 I graduated Summa Cum Laude from Brevard College with an Integrated Studies degree with an emphasis in Wilderness Leadership and Experiential Education.
 Since then I have enjoyed exploring new places and challenges like competing in the Equinox Ski Challenge in West Yellowstone, Montana where I skate skied some 127 miles in a 24-hr period.

 What’s your favorite vacation destination?